 First, consider the types of yoga you teach most often.
 For example, if you lead gentle yoga designed for seniors, insurance is an important topic.
 Students who are 65 and older have a greater rate of injury from practicing yoga when compared with other age groups.
 You will definitely want to protect yourself with professional liability coverage, in this case.

 You should also take into consideration where you teach and how often.

-Check in with the studio owners you work for to find out what type of coverage they already have in place.
+Check-in with the studio owners you work to find out what type of coverage they already have in place.
 It’s also important to note that even student instructors generally need insurance.
-While it typically comes at a much lower price, it still provides necessary protection from legal situations that can come up while you’re in training.
+While it typically comes at a much lower price, it still provides the necessary protection from legal situations that can come up while you’re in training.